Skip to content

 • Conflict of interest: director of UBCNA (anti-noise association) from 2002 to 2015, while serving as mediator

-• Conviction in June 2024 for harassment and defamation against the airport management (suspended sentence)
+• Conviction in June 2024 for harassment and defamation against the airport management (suspended sentence).
+Appeal to be heard in November 2026 by the Court of Appeal

 The minister also announced a review of the mediator's status (contractual vs. statutory).

-The SHC published a scientific opinion on the health effects of air traffic in May 2024.
-Findings:
+The SHC published a scientific opinion on the health effects of air traffic.
+The health cost is estimated at more than 1 billion EUR per year around Brussels Airport:

 • 160,000+ residents at increased health risk in Brussels